What Probiotic Yogurts are Best for Dental Health?

 - Siggi Probiotic Drinkable Non-Fat Yogurts – Uses a blend of 5 cultures: S. thermophilus, L. delbrueckiee subsp. bulgaricus, B. longum, B. infantisv, and L. acidophilus NCFM, the specifically added probiotic ingredient.

-Incorporating yogurts into your diet are always a good idea for your oral health.
+Incorporating yogurts into your diet is always a good idea for your oral health.
 The particular probiotic yogurts listed above may provide an additional boost from specific bacteria to help improve the environment in your mouth and make it more supportive of oral health.